-There are only a few days left of school and then it is summer!
+There are only a few days left of school and then it is summer which means chores for kids are in full swing!
 Woot woot!
 I am excited to be off of the school routine, but I am also nervous that my children who love to have a busy day planned might tucker me out by day two.
-But I am really excited and am working on a plan for the summer so that we all have time to do fun things together but still do important things like chores, piano practicing and reading.
+But I am really excited and am working on a plan for the summer so that we all have time to do fun things together but still do important things like chores, piano practicing, and reading.
 So today I am really excited to show you how I decided to gear up for great this summer with my FREE Kids Chore Chart Printable!

 First of all, we have been working on teaching our children responsibility by using the Jewel Method.
-You can read more about that HERE.
 This Chore Chart fits perfectly with this method but you can also use it independent of it.
 It is completely your choice.
-But the main goal is to teach kids responsibility while motivating them and keeping a system that is fun and simple to use!
-Since my children have been using the Jewel Method for a while now, we decided to add in this chore chart that will help them know what is expected of them a little more clear and help spell out a weekly plan for them and me!
+The main goal is to teach kids responsibility while motivating them and keeping a system that is fun and simple to use!
+Since my children have been using the Jewel Method for a while now, we decided to add in this chore chart that will help them know what is expected of them a little more clearly and help spell out a weekly plan for them and me!
 All while ensuring the house stays in order and my children are continuing to learn responsibility.

 I went to Office Depot the other day and grabbed a stash of supplies for summer art projects with my kids (which I can’t wait to show off to you later) and supplies to create my new chore chart system!

 I went home and designed my new chore chart keeping in mind that I needed something flexible and simple.
 I wanted something that would work with our already successful jewel method but also something that would work standing on it’s own.
 And I think I came up with it!
 Here is my really cute and fun chore chart!

 Under “daily” I will write chores for kids that they are just expected to do every day.
 These are daily routine things that sometimes they still need a reminder for but generally know needs to be done.
 However, this allows me to now track it!
 The daily tasks will result in jewels earned.

 - Get Dressed